 One of the biggest strengths of your new Distribution ERP system is its ability to adapt to your business processes and give you the agility to modify your business model to meet new business challenges or opportunities.

-Enhanced capabilities, such as allowing customers to place and track their own orders and pay for them in real-time, will create an entirely new Customer Experience.
+Enhanced capabilities, such as allowing customers to place and track their orders and pay for them in real-time, will create an entirely new customer experience.

 An ERP system can save you time and money by eliminating manual inventory management.
 Automated inventory management will allow users to track and manage information across multiple locations, giving them real-time visibility to the current inventory.

-Identifying the ROI payoffs on Distribution ERP Software
+Identifying the ROI Payoffs of Distribution ERP Software

 Cost-reduction is usually the starting point for the business case.